vmikadze/CV/README.md

-Hi, I'm Mikadze Vladimir
+Hi, my name is Mikadze Vladimir

-QA Engineer who was a project-manager with more than 7 years work experience organazing sport events with RedBull, Winline, FC Spartak-Moscow, Yandex-Market and other world events, decided to change job by passing "QA Engineer" courses.
+I'm QA Engineer who was a project-manager with more than 7 years work experience organazing sport events with RedBull, Winline, FC Spartak-Moscow, Yandex-Market and other world events, decided to change job by passing "QA Engineer" courses.

 <p align='center'>